chmp/ipytest/Readme.md

 <!-- minidoc "module": "ipytest.cov", "header_depth": 3 -->
 ### `ipytest.cov`

-A coverage.py plugin to support coverage in IPython notebooks
+A coverage.py plugin to support coverage in Jupyter notebooks

 The plugin must be enabled in a `.coveragerc` next to the current notebook or the `pyproject.toml` file.
 See the [coverage.py docs][coverage-py-config-docs]